Austio/learning/sql-mastery.md

  - equality - sql uses 3 value comparrison, true false and unknowing, comparing anything with null is an unknowing
  - where will only return values that result in true
  - like: % is wildcare *, _ is exactly 1
+ - order by: `nulls (first|last)` works on pg!  asc is default ordering
+ - distinct vs distinct on: distinct is unique by tuple distinct on is more like a group by and column based

 ### Common Definitions and Basics